berrytechnics/repair-tix/docs/INTEGRATIONS.md

 3. **Key Rotation**
    - When rotating an API key:
      1. Generate a new API key in your provider's dashboard
-     2. Update the key in RepairForge settings
+     2. Update the key in RepairTix settings
      3. Test the connection
      4. Delete the old API key from your provider (after confirming new key works)